-A process by which a student who has not met SAP requirements at the end of this Warning Period may petition Holy Apostles for reconsideration of his status as a student and/or his eligibility for financial aid.
+A process by which a student who has not met SAP requirements at the end of this Warning Period may petition Holy Apostles College and Seminary for reconsideration of his status as a student and/or his eligibility for financial aid.
 This appeal is used if the student experienced conditions that affected his academic progress such as illness, injury, death of a relative, or other special circumstances.

 Specifications of an Appeal Letter:

 - The Appeal Letter should be addressed to the Academic Dean.